cTooshi/stardew-valley-randomizer/README.md

 * Crafting recipe randomization
   * Recipes are now created based on randomly selected items from a pool (not randomly selected premade recipes)
   * Crafting difficulty is balanced based on necessity of the item and difficulty of crafting the item in vanilla
+  * Setting to choose to randomize levels you unlock crafting recipes at - must also randomize the crafting recipes themselves to have it do anything
 * Crop randomization
   * Crops, including fruits, vegetables, and flowers, have randomized (made-up) names, descriptions, prices (for both seeds and crops), and attributes (trellises, scythe needed, etc.)
   * This also includes custom images for all seeds and saplings to reduce confusion